|About the Office||Staff||Interns||LEAF Outreach||History|

 Mark has been with the Office of Sustainability since its inception in 2007.
 He developed and leads the Chesapeake Project, Student Sustainability Advisors program, and administers the University Sustainability Fund, among other projects.
 His work on integrating sustainability education into the student experience was published in the Journal of Sustainability Education and as a chapter in a book on ecological education.
 Mark earned his Master's degree in Higher Education Policy & Leadership from the University of Maryland where he studied the role of higher education in creating a sustainable society.
 Prior to attending graduate school, he taught high school earth and environmental science in Howard County, MD.
 Before teaching, he worked in organizational development.
 He holds a BS in Environmental Science, BA in Psychology, and is a LEED Accredited Professional.
 Mark is also a contributing editor to the International Journal of Sustainability in Higher Education.

 Outreach to the campus and the community is central theme to Aynsley's work.
-She supports existing and develops new campus green programs.
+She supports existing and develops new campus programs including the Green Office program and the LEAF Outreach Team.
 She also manages the Smart and Sustainable Campuses Conference.
 Before joining the Office of Sustainability, Aynsley worked at the North American Association for Environmental Education.
-She has worked in sustainability education and extension for the past 17 years in private, public and non-profit sectors.
+She has worked in sustainability education and extension for the past 18 years in private, public and non-profit sectors.
 A former naturalist, Aynsley has increasingly worked on the development of action-oriented programs that encourage behavior change and the selection of sustainable alternatives.
 She has a Bachelor of Science (Environmental Science), with a focus on climate change and a Bachelor of Education.
-Aynsley, a Canadian expat, enjoys camping, hiking, running and attending Terps football games – go Terps!
+Aynsley, a Canadian expat, enjoys camping, hiking and running.

 Sally manages data and progress tracking for the university’s sustainability efforts.
 She works with stakeholders around campus to manage goals and strategies in the University of Maryland Climate Action Plan.
 Before joining the UMD staff Sally was an educator and environmental researcher.
 At Rocky Mountain Institute she co-authored a guide for colleges and universities on climate action.
 She worked for the University of Vermont’s Office of Sustainability while finishing her graduate research which focused on sustainable development challenges related to gemstone mining in poor countries.
 She also taught high school science, worked on a small organic farm, backpacked across the Cordillera Real, and biked across Alaska.
 Sally holds an MS in Natural Resource Planning, a BA in biology, and a BA in environmental studies.
 When not at work she enjoys playing outside with her daughter, traveling with her husband, and hanging out at home in Takoma Park.

-Jenae is a junior and Psychology major at the University of Maryland.
-Interested in protecting the environment and promoting renewable energy policies, she has dedicated herself to working on-campus with the Office of Sustainability and off-campus with the Sierra Club.
-She utilizes her government work experience and communications background to support green initiatives on-campus and legislative action in Maryland.
+Jenae is a senior and Psychology major and Rhetoric minor at the University of Maryland.
+Interested in protecting the environment and promoting renewable energy policies, she has dedicated herself to working on-campus with the Office of Sustainability.
+She utilizes her environmental work experience and communications background to support green initiatives on-campus today.

 The Office of Sustainability was formed in the summer of 2007 following the signing of the American College and University President’s Climate Commitment.
 The University has had a long standing commitment to environmental stewardship.
 However, the focus on sustainability at the University began in 2002 with the completion of the University’s Facilities Master Plan and the University’s first national sustainability conference: Beyond Compliance – Campus Greening Through Stewardship.
 Sustainability efforts expanded over the next four years through a variety of efforts by individuals and campus departments.
 In 2005 and 2007, the University joined the U.S. Environmental Protection Agency and several national higher education organizations to sponsor and host the Smart & Sustainable Campuses Conferences.
 In the spring of 2007, the University issued its first Campus Sustainability Report.